 Create Your Pay Stub Online Instantly

-With Check Stub Maker, our online pay stub generator does all of the hard work.
+With Check Stub Maker, our online pay stub service does all of the hard work.
 The only thing that you need to do is to include some very basic information.
-You can create fully digital pay stubs in a matter of minutes.
+With our program, you can create fully digital pay stubs on the site in a matter of minutes.
 You always have the option to print them out.
-We offer 24/7 customer support and a 100 percent money-back satisfaction guarantee.
-Give our pay stub software a try today!
+Our site offers 24/7 customer service and a 100 percent money-back satisfaction guarantee.
+Give our pay stub service a try today!